Business Hours in China

-The Chinese government stipulates a five-day workweek with no more than 8 hours a day and no more than 44 hours a week in the Labor Law of People's Republic of China.
+The Chinese government stipulates a five-day workweek and the business hour is regulated as no more than 8 hours a day and no more than 44 hours a week in the Labor Law of People's Republic of China.

 The regular working time generally is from Monday to Friday, with Saturday and Sunday off.
 The Chinese people usually work between 08:00 and 18:00 each day, with a lunch break from 12:00 to 14:00.
 However, local variations may occur due to the time difference or policy in different cities.
 For instance, the working day in Xinjiang usually starts from 09:00 or 10:00 due to its longitude.

 The working hours of Chinese companies may be from 08:00 to 17:00, 08:30 to 17:30 or 09:00 to 18:00.
 The official organizations like the government offices usually work from 09:00 to 17:00 with a one-hour siesta, and they do not work on Saturdays and Sundays.